id01/passman/README.md

 ## Credits
 * jsrsasign (jsrsasign license)
-* JavaScript-MD5 (MIT license)
 * jQuery (MIT license)
 * sjcl (BSD 2.0 license)
-* Python, WebExtensions, Javascript, PHP, HTML, C, Shell and every other programming language I used :)
+* Python, WebExtensions, Javascript, PHP, HTML, all the Cs, Shell and every other programming language I used :)
 Also, special thanks to my PC, router, Raspberry Pi, and web browser for making this possible :D Lol
 Note: Licenses for software used can be found in licenses/